monarch-initiative/mondo/docs/editors-guide/generate-report.md

 The only requirement for a report is, that a suitable SPARQL query can be found in `../sparql/reports/`, for example, `../sparql/reports/obsoletion-candidates.sparql`.

+Note:
+If you want to run a query using the "inferred" version of the ontology (e.g. harrisonview-termlist requires to check whether any parents (asserted and inferred) have the 'harrisonview' tag), use the following comment: sh run.sh make report-query-

 If you want to create your very own report, you can:

 1. tweak an existing command, for example using Ubergraph (https://api.triplydb.com/s/YfJCi9mrR)